fhinson/divhacks/README.md

 - The quality of ways to show the task results - including convincing data, plots, visualization
 - The clarity of the presentation

+## Prizes, Prizes, and Prizes

+Of course there will be prizes for the top winners!
+We will select **top 4 winners**, each of which will not only be awarded with an awesome IBM Watson [TJBot](https://ibmtjbot.github.io/) that you can do amazing things with using the latest AI technologies, but most importantly, a summer internship with our coolest [IBM T.J.
+Watson Research Center](http://www.research.ibm.com/labs/watson/index.shtml).
+Or if you're close to graduate, we'll arrange an onsite job interview for you.

 ## Questions
 Please contact one of the on-site IBM technical mentors.
 Happy Hacking!